whitey-01/opinion-dynamic-simulator/README.md

   - Python (3.8 recommended)
   - graph_tool lib available here -> https://graph-tool.skewed.de/

-### Main modules used to define and perform simulations are situated under /simulator
+### Main modules
-In /simulator you will find some modules useful to define, perform as save simulations, as well as tester.py which contains functions used to perform tests and save it.
+In /simulator you will find some modules useful to define, perform as save simulations, as well as tester.py which contains functions used to perform and save tests.

 ### Runner scripts:
   1. Performs a single simulation on a graph with a specific configuration and creates a folder, named with an auto-generated simulation id, containing: